mapsync/laurel-advisory/src/pages/blog/2019-06-19-delinquent-bills-disconnect-notice.md

 ---
 templateKey: blog-post
 title: Delinquent Bills-Disconnect Notice
-date: 2019-07-17T15:58:39.983Z
+date: 2019-08-19T15:58:39.983Z
 draft: false
 description: All customers with delinquent bills.
 ---
-Delinquent bills must be paid by Tuesday, July 23.
-All bills not paid by this date are subject to disconnect on Wednesday, July 24.
-Do not pay the bill online on Wednesday, July 24 because we do not receive those payments for 24 to 48 hours.
+Delinquent bills must be paid by Thursday, August 22.
+All bills not paid by this date are subject to disconnect on Friday, August 23.
+Do not pay the bill online on Friday, August 23 because we do not receive those payments for 24 to 48 hours.
 You can come to the office or pay over the phone.
 The total bill plus a reconnect fee of $50 must be paid before water can be turned back on once it is turned off for non-payment.
 (The reconnect fee for after hours is $75)  If your bill has already been paid please disregard this notice.